RajendraMPanda/Soil-Temperature-Classification--Raster-Example/README.md

-These sets of codes are originally developed by Rajendra Panda; Matt Levi has conceived the idea;
+This tool helps import, manipulate and reclassify raster datasets;
-This tool helps import, manipulate and classify raster datasets of soil temperature regimes;
+This also helps to quantify soil temperature from air temperature;
 Generates digital soil temperature maps;